 - Blue – crocidolite

-The commercial production of amosite or “brown” asbestos ended within the last 10 years and it is no longer mined.
-It was at one time, however, the second-most commonly used form of asbestos and many individuals were exposed to it during its use.
-It was employed as insulation in factories and buildings and also as acoustical material and anti-condensation material.
-Its use has been banned in most countries for about the last 30 years.
+The commercial production of amosite, or “brown” asbestos, ended within the last decade and this type of asbestos is no longer mined.
+It was at one time, however, the second-most commonly used form of asbestos and, as a result, many individuals were exposed to it during its peak use.
+Amosite was employed as insulation in factories and buildings, as well as both an acoustical and anti-condensation material.
+Its use has been banned in most countries for approximately the last 30 years.

-Crocidolite accounted for about 4 percent of all asbestos once used in the United States.
+Crocidolite asbestos accounted for about four percent of all asbestos once used in the United States.
 This “blue” asbestos is harder and more brittle than other types of the mineral and can break easily, releasing dangerous needle-like fibers that are easily inhaled.
-This is undoubtedly the most lethal form of asbestos and was often used in making yarns and rope lagging and as reinforcement materials for plastics.
+Crocidolite, without a doubt, is the most lethal form of asbestos.
+It was often used in making yarns and rope lagging, and as a reinforcement material for plastics.

-Crocidolite was generally mined in Western Australia, Bolivia, and South Africa and the percentage of miners who developed asbestos cancer due to crocidolite exposure stands at a staggering 18 percent.
-In the town of Wittenoom, Australia (population 20,000), where blue asbestos was mined for many years, more than 1,000 people have died of mesothelioma with officials estimating that another 1,000 will eventually perish from asbestos-related diseases.
-The town is now a ghost town, with 8 residents remaining, and has literally been erased from the map.
+Crocidolite was generally mined in Western Australia, Bolivia, and South Africa.
+The percentage of miners who developed asbestos cancer due to crocidolite exposure stands at a staggering 18 percent.
+The town of Wittenoom, Australia (population 20,000), where blue asbestos was mined for many years, had more than 1,000 people die of mesothelioma with officials estimating that another 1,000 will eventually perish from asbestos-related diseases.
+The town is now a ghost town, with only eight residents remaining, and has literally been erased from the map.

 The most common type of asbestos and the only kind that is still mined, chrysotile was the most widely used in the world’s developed countries.
 Estimates show that about 90-95 percent of all asbestos that remains in buildings in the U.S. and Canada is of this variety.
 Obviously, because it was the most widely used, it accounts for the most health problems, though the companies that mine it continue to attest to its safety.